ludocode/onramp/docs/virtual-machine.md

 The VM accesses the outside environment via system calls (or "syscalls".)
 These are provided by the VM to the program as a table of function pointers which the program calls using a special calling convention.
 System calls include input and output streams; file and directory access; time and more.

 An Onramp VM can run hosted or freestanding.

+- When hosted, the VM is running inside an operating system (OS) which provides a filesystem for storage.
+The VM bridges this filesystem into the Onramp environment by implementing file and directory system calls that use it.
+Onramp programs can therefore interoperate and share files with other non-Onramp programs running on the OS.

-When hosted, the platform's filesystem is bridged into the virtual machine.
-This requires the VM to implement the file and directory system calls.
-When freestanding, an OS runs inside the Onramp VM.
-The contained OS receives most system calls and implements the filesystem.
+- When freestanding, the VM is running directly on hardware (or on virtualized hardware) with no underlying operating system.
+It has either no permanent storage, or it has a simple block storage device (i.e. it is accessed as a simple array of fixed-size sectors.)
+In this case the Onramp operating system runs inside the Onramp VM.
+The Onramp OS receives most system calls and implements its own filesystem backed by the optional block storage device.

 When writing C programs and compiling them for Onramp, you do not need to worry about any of this.
 It is handled by the Onramp libc.